Tango Forever

 Irinka Kavsadze and Oto Poladashvili, Dance with the Stars 2018 (Georgia).
 Credit: TV Imedi

-In 2004 Tamara Di Tella created a rehabilitation exercise method for patients with severe dysfunction of the nervous system and called it Tangolates as it combined the core stability of Pilates with the concentration, coordination and fluid movement of tango.
+In 2004, Tamara Di Tella developed a rehabilitation exercise method for patients with severe nervous system dysfunction, which she named Tangolates.
+This method combines the core stability of Pilates with the concentration, coordination, and fluid movement characteristic of tango.

 Tango of Antonio Banderas and Katya Virshilas from "Take the Lead" (2006)

-On 31 August 2009, a joint proposal by Argentina and Uruguay to include the tango in the UNESCO Intangible Cultural Heritage Lists was approved.
+On 31st August 2009, Argentina and Uruguay submitted a joint proposal to include tango on the UNESCO Intangible Cultural Heritage List, and it was subsequently approved.

 Tango from "Some Like It Hot" (1959)